-Max Primorac is a senior research fellow for International Economics and Foreign Aid in The Heritage Foundation’s Allison Center.
+Max Primorac is Director of the Douglas and Sarah Allison Center for Foreign Policy at The Heritage Foundation.
 His key areas of specialization are global development, especially the adverse effects of China’s global expansion and climate policies, waste, fraud and abuse in U.S. foreign aid, complex global crises, and international religious freedom.

 During the George W. Bush Administration, Primorac served five years at the U.S. Department of State as senior advisor in the Office of the Secretary in support of the anti-Al Qaeda in Iraq surge campaign and as deputy director of the U.S. Government’s multi-billion reconstruction effort in Iraq.